 When you want to make your claims, you need to be aware that there are some limitations to this relief, and certain criteria to comply with.

 A claim begins when the building or structure is bought into use.

-It is important to note that if the property is sold in future, there is a potential clawback of the allowance via the corporation tax/capital gains tax system.
+It is important to note that if the property is sold in the future, there is a potential clawback of the allowance via the corporation tax/capital gains tax system.

 Residential dwellings do not qualify for this relief.
-If you have a mixed-use property where part of the property is residential and part is commercial, the part that is residential is prohibited and an apportionment will need to be applied.
+If you have a mixed-use property where part of the property is residential and part is commercial, the part that is residential is prohibited and apportionment will need to be applied.

 No documentary evidence of the claim needs to be submitted with a tax return; however, it is necessary to prepare key documentation and statements.

-If the property is sold during the period of claiming the allowance, it will also be necessary to pass key information to the purchaser, as the purchaser can continue to claim the remaining unclaimed allowance moving forward.
+If the property is sold during the period of claiming the allowance, it will also be necessary to pass key information to the purchaser.
+As the purchaser can continue to claim the remaining unclaimed allowance moving forward.

-If a further claim is made for an allowance on a new building or structure, it will be necessary to compile an additional statements to support that claim.
+If a further claim is made for an allowance on a new building or structure, it will be necessary to compile additional statements to support that claim.

 Our expert team are here to help answer any of your capital allowances questions or enquires you have about your commercial property.